Diabetic Retinopathy Treatment in Hobart, Tasmania

 It is essential for everyone who is diabetic to have their retina checked every two years by an ophthalmologist and, once diabetic retinopathy has occurred, a check every twelve months is considered desirable.

-There are multiple different forms of treatment for diabetic retinopathy.
+There are multiple different forms of treatment for diabetic retinopathy in Tasmania.
 Sometimes injections are used in patients who have macular oedema as well as selective laser treatment.
 The type of treatment used very much depends upon the form that the retinopathy is taking in the individual and is individualised for the particular person.

 Tasmanian Eye Clinics has the latest diagnostic equipment for the evaluation of diabetic retinopathy – the Spectralis Wide Field Angiography system.
 All our doctors are competent in the treatment of diabetic retinopathy.